ランヱドスガヸセネグヤュグホタスュズヱブャィォヒマネユヘメペ

 Here's the thing: once you're comfortable in the terminal, you unlock an entire category of tools that don't exist anywhere else.
 The most powerful AI coding agents live in the terminal.
 If you never learn to use it, you're locked out of the best stuff.

 You don't need to be a wizard.
 You just need to not be scared.
-Open Terminal on your Mac or Linux machine, or install Windows Terminal on PC.
-Poke around.
-Google what you don't understand.
 It gets easier fast.

 Stage 4: Unleash the Terminal Agents